 My first experience (as an “apprentice”) was in the restaurant Aux Armes de France.
 First year - washing dishes, working with semi-finished product, and in the second year—at the stove.
 From that very moment, I realized that my path to being a chef was a very difficult path.
 At the end of my training I received a certificate, and I became a cook, or rather, a cook’s assistant.
 And finally, I was able to receive my first wage.

-The capital was calling me.
-There is constant side work, taking other people’s shifts, night restaurants (Charlot 1er in Place Clichy, Le Vieux Galion in Bois de Boulogne, and others)—a time of pennilessness and permanent austerity “Vachemaigre et petitsmeubles.”
+The French capital was calling me.
+There was constant side job, working as a substitute, shifts in night restaurants (“Charlot 1er” in Place Clichy, “Le Vieux Galion” in Bois de Boulogne and others).
+It was a time of no money and constant austerity …“Vache maigre et petits meubles.”

 Chance encounters and a fair wind brought me the chance of opening my first restaurant in Périgord.
 After a while, boredom prevailed, and the wind of change blew again, abruptly changing course.

 Fate was smiling upon me; I became the foreman of the fish department in the restaurant Hotel du Cap Eden-Roc.
 Further, thanks to my friends, I found myself in the “holy of holies”—in the restaurant Palme d’Or in the Hotel Martinez and was responsible for fish and then for meat dishes under the leadership of Christian Willer.